Huge nuclear cost overruns push Toshiba's Westinghouse into bankruptcy

 The bankruptcy could embroil the U.S. and Japanese governments, given the scale of the collapse and the $8.3 billion in U.S. government loan guarantees that were provided to help finance the reactors.

-The U.S. Department of Energy expects the parties to honor their commitments, said spokeswoman Lindsey Geisler.
+A U.S. Department of Energy spokeswoman said the agency expects the parties to honor their commitments.

 The Nuclear Regulatory Commission said it was inspecting the sites to ensure the facilities met the requirements of the licenses that were issued to units of Southern and SCANA.